-Students who wish to be considered for admission to the UHL program must first be admitted as full-time undergraduate students to UC Denver.
+Students who wish to be considered for admission to the UHL program must first be admitted as full-time undergraduate students to CU Denver.
 In order to apply for the UHL program, please submit the following application materials:

-Please note that the UHL staff will obtain copies of academic records (transcripts and standardized test scores) for each applicant from the UC Denver Admissions Office.
+Please note that the UHL staff will obtain copies of academic records (transcripts and standardized test scores) for each applicant from the CU Denver Admissions Office.
 The applicant, therefore, needs to submit only the documents listed above to be considered for admission to the UHL program.

 Students who are selected as finalists for admission will be interviewed by the UHL Admissions Committee as part of the admissions process.
 While personal interviews are preferrable, phone interviews will be conducted for those unable to travel to Denver.